KittimaRodriguez/CaseStudy/README.md

-# Data-analytics-portfolio
+# 🗺 Kittima's Portfolio

-A collection of my data analytics and business intelligence projects using SQL, R, and Excel.
+Welcome to my data portfolio!
+Here, I document a summary of my projects in the data field.